 The 22-Week Training Plan

 Congratulations on signing up for the Empire State Ride (ESR)!
 It’s going to be a great week of riding and we want to help you prepare.
-Riders of all levels come together to experience the ESR, and the training plan here is meant to be a basic and effective program that can be used by a relative beginner up to an intermediate cyclist.
+We’ve worked with Charlie Livermore, professional cycling coach at Carmichael Training Systems, to put together a comprehensive training plan for riders of all levels to follow.
+The training plan here is meant to be a basic and effective program that can be used by a relative beginner up to an intermediate cyclist.

 Consistency is the most important component of preparing to ride more than 500 miles during the ESR.
 The program starts out with three rides per week and progresses to five rides per week.
 You may need to shift days around or even skip some of the specific efforts prescribed.
 That’s fine, but all the while aim to achieve the frequency (3-5 rides per week) and the total weekly hours.
 That consistency and frequency are more important than any of the specific workouts in the program.